 The second recommendation is for businesses to organize and refine the content based on material issues to ensure their integrated reports are more accessible to readers and capture the whole value creation story.

 The third recommendation focuses on the specific value creation story of a business.
-It is critical that organizations offer a clear picture of their unique path to value creation, rooted in their distinctive purpose, in their corporate reports.
-This is key for stakeholders both within and outside the organization to understand the purpose and value that the organization creates.
+It is critical that organisations offer a clear picture of their unique path to value creation, rooted in their distinctive purpose, in their corporate reports.
+This is key for stakeholders both within and outside the organisation to understand the purpose and value that the organisation creates.

 Writing in the foreword IIRC Ambassador, Susanne Stormer, wrote, “I am impressed by the determination and speed with which Japanese businesses have embraced integrated reporting.
 It represented a change in how companies understand and account for the value they create over the short, medium and long term – for the enterprise and for society.
 It’s a mindset that shapes how to manage a business for long-term success.
 A sustainable business.”